AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-50858-improved-performance-for-loading-banners-content.md

 <u>Expected results</u>:

-The number of DB queries for `magento_banner_content` reduces along with reduced cart/checkout page loading time.
+Decrease in the number of DB queries for `magento_banner_content` and cart/checkout page loading time.

 <u>Actual results</u>:

-The number of DB queries for `magento_banner_content` increases along with increased cart/checkout page loading time.
+Increase in the number of DB queries for `magento_banner_content` and cart/checkout page loading time.

 ## Apply the patch